Dear Parishioners,

 bad.
 An evil lawyer does not condemn all

 lawyers.
+An abusive husband does not label all husbands as cruel.
 Bad priests obviously did not live up to the Gospel call to repentance and

 conversion.
 Bishops or Cardinals who